-- 15.1 Eliminated by agreement of the parties in March 2016. - 15.2 Eliminated by agreement of the parties in March 2016. - 15.3 Eliminated by agreement of the parties in March 2016. - 15.4 Youth may receive phone calls from their attorneys.
+- 15.1 Visitation Shall Not Be Restricted or Withheld: Eliminated by agreement of the parties in March 2016. - 15.2 Provide Accommodations for Contact Visits: Eliminated by agreement of the parties in March 2016. - 15.3 Visitation Shall Be Regularly Scheduled: Eliminated by agreement of the parties in March 2016. - 15.4 Youth may receive phone calls from their attorneys.
 At the discretion of the Director or assignee, in emergency situations, youth may receive phone calls from parents, primary caretakers, or legal guardians.
 Emergency phone calls and phone calls from attorneys should not be restricted as a form of punishment.